Ahren-Chen/MeshGenerator/logbook.md

 Feb 2 2023:
+Ahren:
 * Started step 1, to create segments for squares on the vertices
-* Finished the segment generation - Ahren
+* Finished the segment generation
-* Finished average color generation - Ahren
+* Finished average color generation
 * Feature is technically done, but there is too much debt, so it needs fixing
   * Currently, all vertices are stored in a list that does not check for duplicates
   * All segments are referring to vertex indexes instead of the vertex.
   * Code is messy and hard to understand
   * Needs to be optimized, but do not know whether we can edit the vertex since the prof wants us to use the IO

 Feb 6 2023: